What People Say About Logo

 “I was teaching grades 3–5 in a school in New Delhi, India.
 This was 1988–89.
 I was supposed to make computer education interesting for the little ones at a time when there was no color, graphics, music….

 “And then came Logo with Commodore machines and wow, we had a blast.
 The fact that you could make the little triangular turtle move at your commands was amazingly interesting and challenging for kids.
 We made paper turtles with a hole to put on the finger.
 My students would get up and start to draw on the floor with their finger turtle to check what command should be given.
 Imagine the difference between learning logic with BASIC and learning logic with Logo.
 Logo was phenomenal.
 I used it as a teaching tool for many years.
 Currently I teach at the American Embassy School.
-I introduced Logo here a few years ago as a intro to programming language in my high school.
+I introduced Logo here a few years ago as an intro to programming language in my high school.
 My students love it.”

 ajain@aes.ac.in, American Embassy School, New Delhi, India